broadinstitute/ml4h/model_zoo/PCLR/README.md

 You can get ECG representations using [get_representations.py](./get_representations.py).
 `get_representations.get_representations` builds `N x 320` ECG representations from `N` ECGs.

-The model expects 10s 12-lead ECGs with a specific lead order and interpolated to be 4,096 samples long.
+The model expects 10s 12-lead ECGs meaured in milli-volts with a specific lead order and interpolated to be 4,096 samples long.
 [preprocess_ecg.py](./preprocess_ecg.py) shows how to do the pre-processing.

 ### Use git LFS to localize the model file